retrosnob/retrosnob.github.io/pythonbook.md

 You should try to choose variable names that make it easy to tell meaning of the data held in the variable.

 > **GCSE tip**
 > There are different conventions about whether to include capital letters in variable names or not.
-Edexcel likes to use *camel case", in which the:
+Edexcel likes to use **camel case**, in which the:
 > * If the variable name is just one word, then it is all lower case.
 > * If the variable is two or more words together, the first is lower case and the rest are title case (with the first letter capitalised).
 >